brownhci/live-typing/README.md

 ## Customization

 By default, the typing indicator is set to ... (is-typing).
 The timeout is set to 5000ms.
+Based on your application needs, you can customize the variables or have users enable it in their settings.
 The indicators are linked with the following key values:

 ```
 No-indicator: 1